 - Missed work time

 All authorized expenses should be eligible for coverage through workers’ compensation.
-You will want to maintain proof of everything you’ve experienced from the injury.
+You will want proof of everything you’ve experienced from the work-related injury.

-When you meet with your workers’ compensation attorney, they will discuss their payment before they get to work on your case.
-Once you two have come to an agreement on what portion of your compensation will go towards legal fees, they will get to work to make sure you have enough to support yourself and recover from your injuries.
+When you meet with your workers’ comp lawyer, they will discuss their payment before working on your case.
+Once you two have agreed on what portion of your compensation will go towards legal fees, they will work to ensure you have enough to support yourself and recover from your injuries.

-The Smyrna workers’ compensation lawyers at John Foy & Associates make the process of filing a workers’ compensation claim as easy as possible.
-We can help you compile all the necessary information, attend hearings on your behalf, and make sure your rights are upheld every step of the way.
+The Smyrna workers’ compensation lawyers at John Foy & Associates make filing a workers’ compensation claim as easy as possible.
+We can help you compile all the necessary information, attend hearings on your behalf, and uphold your rights every step of the way.

-To get a FREE, no-risk consultation, call us or contact us online now.
+Call or contact us online now to get a FREE, no-risk consultation.
 We are available 24 hours a day, seven days a week.